woomartin/privacy/privacy.md

 App Manager (com.hookandroid.apkmanager) integrates the third-party firebase sdk and needs to collect the following user data for application function analysis.
 1. Crash log
 2. Application interaction
-3. Device ID or other ID
+3. Device ID or other ID or Advertising ID

 ## Required permissions
 READ_EXTERNAL_STORAGE Read apk files in the device<br/>